Tom Mason (American football): Coaching career

 As a graduate student, then full-time coach, Mason began his college coaching career at Eastern Washington University, where he worked with linebackers and special teams.
 He then joined head coach Pokey Allen as defensive coordinator at Portland State University, where the Vikings participated in the NCAA Division II playoffs in six out of seven years with two appearances in the national title game.
 Following Allen to Boise State as defensive coordinator, Mason coached the 1994 Broncos to the NCAA Division I-A title game.
 During Boise State's first year as a Division I football program, Mason served as Boise State's interim head coach for the first ten games of the 1996 season while Allen was on leave of absence battling with cancer.

 Returning to his alma mater, the University of Nevada, Reno, Mason continued in the role as defensive coordinator.
 After stints in the Canadian Football League with the BC Lions and the XFL, Mason returned to the collegiate level as linebackers coach at Fresno State University before returning to the role of defensive coordinator at SMU.
 After his interim head coaching tenure at SMU in 2014, he became the defensive coordinator at the University of Hawaii for the 2015 season but was reassigned to an administrative role before the end of the season.

 In October 2018, Mason was named linebackers coach for the Memphis Express of the Alliance of American Football (AAF).
 The following year, he became linebackers coach for the XFL reboot's Houston Roughnecks.

-After not coaching in the 2021 season, Mason joined Jim McElwain's staff at Central Michigan as the linebackers coach in January of 2022.
+After not coaching in the 2021 season, Mason joined Jim McElwain's staff at Central Michigan as the linebackers coach in January 2022.